Ways to create a data diff monitor

 Sampling rate

-Customize the frequency and timing of monitor executions.
-You can choose a specific hourly or daily time in UTC, or input a cron tab expression for more complex scheduling:
+You can choose to run your monitor daily, hourly, or even input a cron expression for more complex scheduling:

 Add notifications